Inneren12/ARWeld/docs/MODULES.md

   - `reduce(events)` — Derives `WorkItemState` from the ordered event list (pure, deterministic)
   - `RolePolicy` — ✅ Implemented in S1-04: Defines which roles can perform which actions via `hasPermission(role, permission)` and extension function `Role.hasPermission(permission)`
   - `QcEvidencePolicy` — Validates evidence requirements for QC decisions
+- Repository contracts:
+  - `WorkRepository` — Domain-facing interface for fetching WorkItems by code and deriving WorkItemState/queues from the event log
 - Use case interfaces (implementations may live in core:data or feature modules)

 **Dependencies:**